JananiSBabu/NeuralStyleTransfer-VGG19-Tensorflow/README.md

 ## Execution instructions:

-* Download the pre-trained model VGG-19 from [here](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat) and paste it under folder "pretrained-model"
+Download the pre-trained model VGG-19 from [here](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat) and paste it under folder "pretrained-model".

+Basic usage - `python nst_main.py`.

+Options parameters

-* To use your own images, (requirement: (WIDTH = 300, HEIGHT = 225), change the CONFIG ...
+* To use your own images, (requirement: (WIDTH = 400, HEIGHT = 300) copy the content and style images in folder "images" and use them as
+`python nst_main.py --content_image_filename louvre_small.jpg --style_image_filename style1.jpg`

+* To change the number of iterations:
+`python nst_main.py --epochs 200`

+* To print cost and save generated images for every iteration:
+`python nst_main.py --print_every 20`

-To set the content image
+* to set the learning rate for optimizer
+`python nst_main.py --learning_rate 2.0`

+* to set the weights for content cost (alpha) and style cost (beta) `python nst_main.py --alpha 10 --beta 40`

-* Intermediate output images are saved in folder "output"
+Intermediate output images are saved in "output" folder